scrubmx/jquery.loan-calculator/readme.md

 * The plugin handles all the `mousemove` and `change` jQuery events.
-* If you need to attach other events you can call the `update` method like so:
+* If you need to respond to other events you can call the `update` method like so:
 ```js
 $('#selector').on('myEvent', function(){